-NRC regions and Agreement States will be evaluated in their ability to conduct effective licensing and inspection programs using the common and non-common performance indicators, described in Part II of this handbook, as appropriate.
+The NRC regions and Agreement States will be evaluated in their ability to conduct effective licensing and inspection programs using the common and non-common performance indicators, described in Part II of this handbook, as appropriate.
 The evaluation criteria for each performance indicator are given below.
 These criteria do not represent an exhaustive list of the factors that may be relevant in determining performance.
 In some cases, there may be additional considerations not listed here that are indicative of a program's performance in a particular area.
 For the non-common performance indicators that contain subelements, a single finding for the overall performance of the non-common performance indicator will be made by the review team.
-If the review team finds that a State’s performance is satisfactory for all subelements evaluated for the non-common performance indicator, the State’s performance for this indicator should be found satisfactory.
-If the review team finds that a State’s performance is satisfactory but needs improvement for one or two subelements within the non-common performance indicator and is satisfactory for all remaining subelements, the review team should consider whether the State’s performance is satisfactory or is satisfactory but needs improvement for this indicator.
-If the review team finds that a State’s performance is unsatisfactory for one or two subelements within the non-common performance indicator, the review team should consider whether the State’s performance is unsatisfactory or is satisfactory but needs improvement for this indicator.

 Common Performance Indicator 1—Technical Staffing and Training